 Edwin Gan, a financial consultant with Income and father of three, suggests that parents consider putting 20% of their kids’ hongbao money in the bank for liquidity and 80% of it towards insurance plans for better returns.
 Gan recommends a savings or an endowment plan if the child is already covered for medical, life insurance and critical illnesses, as such defensive savings plans guarantee the principal sum with higher non-guaranteed returns than a typical bank savings account.

 There are also options for those on smaller budgets.
-“There are options such as a 25-year pure endowment plan with a minimum premium of $670 per year, or flexible savings plans, like Gro Steady Saver (easily available online), which offers a minimum premium of $1,202 per year, and coverage for death and total permanent disability.
-These options are for sums assured of $15,000 each,” Gan said.
+“There are flexible savings plans, like Gro Sure Saver, which offers coverage for death and total permanent disability,” Gan said.
 “Those with a higher risk appetite can consider getting an investment-linked product, like VivaLink, with a monthly premium of $100.
 It provides coverage for death and total permanent disability with an option to add on for dread disease coverage,” Gan added.

 Should you wonder which plan is sufficient for your future financial needs, it is best to sit down with a professional consultant and work backwards on the amount to start saving now.
 “I typically ask my customers whether they have a preference for placing their child in a local or overseas university, and figure out how much they would need to set aside from there.
 To assess one’s risk profile, I will ask six questions to find out if one is suited for higher-return but higher-risk plans,” Gan explained.